yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/golang-plugins/golang-plugins.md

 <
 * Connection #0 to host localhost left intact
 ```
-here we see that our custom middleware replied with 403 and request processing was stopped at this point.
+Here we see that our custom middleware replied with a 403 response and request processing was stopped at this point.

 Authentication successful with right API key:

 ```bash
 curl -v -H "Authorization: abc" http://localhost:8181/my_api_name/get
 *   Trying ::1...